garden-io/garden/docs/reference/providers/conftest.md

 [providers](#providers) > namespace

-Default policy namespace to use for `conftest` modules.
+Default policy namespace to use for `conftest` actions.

 | Type     | Required |
 | -------- | -------- |